-At Investor Junkie, we reviewed over 100 investing and personal finance services.
+At Investor Junkie, we reviewed over one hundred investing and personal finance services.
 Our goal is to bring you the most honest, simple, and informative reviews.
-Turns out, users also want to compare specific services.
+It turns out; users also want to compare specific services.

 This review compares Merrill Edge Guided Investing (MEGI) and Betterment.
 The better service depends on your needs.
 So let's dive in!

 According to our readers (you!), when it comes to robo advisors, people care most about the

 fees, minimum investment requirements, and whether or not the service supports for 401(k) plans.

 Let's look at how Merrill Edge Guided Investing (MEGI) and Betterment stack up against each

 To start, we will compare the fees for trading with both robo